andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

-Beside the apparatus stood a SAS customer service representative in a smart, light blue skirt suit with a tight ponytail and strained smile that suggests, "Don't let this smile distract from the fact that all of you are morons"
+Beside the apparatus stood a SAS customer service representative in a smart, light blue skirt suit with a tight ponytail and strained smile that suggests, *don't let this smile distract from the fact that all of you are morons*

 "Our technicians have fixed the problem and the system will be rebooted shortly, we will be with you in just a moment"